Skip to Main Content

 OnDeck: Best for fair credit

 Overview: OnDeck is a direct online lender specializing in business lines of credit and term loans.
 Small business owners can access between $5,000 and $250,000 for term loans with repayment terms of up to 24 months.
-Once you open a line of credit, you can draw from it and receive funding instantly.
-And if you apply for term loans early in the day, you may be eligible to receive same-day funding.
+If you apply for term loans early in the day, you may be eligible to receive same-day funding.
+OnDeck’s lines of credit offer $6,000 to $100,000 with repayment terms of 12, 18 or 24 months.
+Once you open a line of credit, you can draw from it and receive up to $10,000 in funding instantly.

 Kiva microloan: Best for community support

 Overview: Kiva is an international nonprofit on a mission to help entrepreneurs who normally don’t have access to loan opportunities.
-To serve those entrepreneurs, Kiva offers zero-interest loans for up to $15,000 and a unique crowdfunding model.
+To serve those entrepreneurs, Kiva offers zero-interest loans for up to $15,000 with no collateral requirements and a unique crowdfunding model.
 It also requires no credit check, helping people who either have no credit or impaired credit get a business loan.
-Kiva states that 5.1 million people globally have raised over $2 billion on the platform.
+Kiva’s model is a unique way to build the community supporting your business and help it grow through crowdfunding.

 Accion Opportunity Fund business loans: Best for underserved communities